stoicfart39/ummarchive/documentation/match.md

 - DO NOT CHANGE THE Y ROTATION!
 IT IS ALWAYS ZERO (0) NO EXCEPTIONS

+- If you are on a flat surface, do not change the Z position

+- The most important parts of the camera to focus on are X rotation (yaw) and XY position.

+- Adjusting the camera is something you have to get a feel for, don't be discouraged if you can't get it right away

 - The game's internal resolution is 320x240.
 Some information will be lost, and sometimes aligning it seems impossible.
 You just have to get a feel for it... the following shot is aligned perfectly, but due to the resolution it looks like the top platform and the slope next to it are aligned wrong:
 <img width="318" height="250" alt="image" src="https://github.com/user-attachments/assets/3b2b5e26-4bfa-45b6-8456-255de48b04f1" />

-Always use a combination of checking edges with wireframe mode, and toggling visibility on/off in render preview mode to verify your position.
+- Always use a combination of checking edges with wireframe mode, and toggling visibility on/off in render preview mode to verify your position.

+Good luck!

 ### b) Import fSpy camera and adjust manually